MerkDak/plinky-webusb-test/README.md

 - `onReceive`
 - `onReceiveError`

-### `WebPlinky` class
+### `PlinkyManager` class

-This class handles the abstraction and finite state machine to interface with Plinky through `WebUSBPlinky`.
+This class contains the abstraction and state machine (`PlinkyMachine`) to interface with Plinky through `WebUSBPlinky`.
 It is used to wire up the UI to the machine.

+`PlinkyMachine` has these states:

+- disconnected
+- connecting
+- connected
+- loadPatch
+- savePatch
+- error

+They should be pretty self-explanatory.
+The loadPatch and savePatch states invoke their own sub-machines, so you can keep track of the overall state easier.
+Look at the `PlinkyManager` to see how to interface with it.